P-p-H-d/mlib/README.md

 Otherwise if blocking is true, it waits for the data to be pushed.
 After the wait, it sets '*data' to it and returns true.
 Otherwise if blocking is false, it returns false.
-This method is only defined if the base container exports the POP and TEST\_EMPTY operators.
+This method is only defined if the base container exports the POP and EMPTY\_P operators.

 ##### bool name\_pop\_move\_blocking(type_t *data, name\_t concurrent, bool blocking)